 From the very minute an eggs is laid...

 Handling an egg carefully is crucial – if you accidently drop an egg – discard it or use it for eating – don’t attempt to hatch it.
 Keep them out of the sun and collect your eggs daily so they are not getting knocked around in the nest by other clumsy hens.

 Eggs need to be stored pointed end down (Blunt end up), in a room with a stable temperature, the cooler the better, but not refrigerated.
-(Approx 10 to15 degree's c is fine) Humidity is also important, not too dry or eggs can lose weight (Moisture) Humidity during storage needs to be around 50% or as close to this as possible to avoid significant drying out of the egg before incubation.
+Humidity is also important, not too dry or eggs can lose weight (Moisture) Humidity during storage needs to be as high as possible to avoid significant drying out of the egg before incubation.

 Good turning practices.